-Housing Choice Voucher Fee/indirect expense per HUD Fe e/indirect expense per SHA LAMP 1.
+Housing Choice Voucher Fee/indirect expense per HUD Fe Fee/indirect expense per SHA LAMP 1.
 A share of the personnel costs for HCV staff assigned to the COCC.
 1. A share of the personnel costs for HCV staff assigned to Indirect Services ("IS").
 Some executive staff costs allocated to IS.
 2. Establish, maintain and control an accounting system adequate to carryout accounting/ bookkeeping for the HCV program 2.
 Establish, maintain and control an accounting system adequate to carryout accounting/ bookkeeping for the HCV program 3.
 General maintenance of HCV books and records 3.
 General maintenance of HCV books and records 4.
 Supervision by COCC management staff of overall HCV program operations 4.
 Supervision by IS management staff of overall HCV program operations 5.
 Procurement 5.
 Centralized Procurement staff 6.
 Preparation of monitoring reports for internal and external use.
 6. Preparation of monitoring reports for internal and external use.
 7. Preparation, approval and distribution of HCV payments, not HAP 7.
 Preparation, approval and distribution of HCV payments, not HAP 8.
 COCC staff training, and ongoing certifications related to HCV program.
 8. IS staff training, and ongoing certifications related to HCV program.
 Certifications are an ongoing cost of keeping trained staff.
 9. Travel for COCC staff for training, etc. related to HCV program 9.
 Travel for IS staff for training, etc. related to HCV program 10.
 COCC staff attendance at meetings with landlords, tenants, others regarding planning, budgeting, and program review.
 10. IS staff attendance at meetings with landlords, tenants, others regarding planning, budgeting, and program review.

+Housing C

+Fee/indirect expense per HUD

+11. Work with auditors and audit

+11. preparation.

+Indirect cost allocations imposed on

+12. the HCV program by a higher level of

+local government.

+13. Hiring, supervision and termination

+of front-line HCV staff.

+14. Preparation and submission of HCV

+14. program budgets, financial reports, etc. to HUD and others.

+Monitoring and reporting on

+15. abandoned property as required by

+states.

+16. Investment and reporting on HCV

+16. proceeds.

+Storage of HCV records and

+17. adherence to federal and/or state

+records retention requirements.

+Development and oversight of office

+18. furniture, equipment and vehicle

+replacement plans.

+Insurance costs for fidelity or crime and dishonesty coverage for COCC

+19. employees based on a reasonable

+allocation method.

+Commissioners' stipend and non-

+20. training travel.

+24 Commissioners' training that exceed

+21. HUD standards

-Housing Choice Voucher Fee/indirect expense per HUD ,110 e/indirect e 11.
+Chc oice Voucher Fe e/indirect expense per SHA LAMP 11.
 Work with auditors and audit preparation.
-11. Work with a preparation.
 12. Indirect cost allocations imposed on the HCV program by a higher level of local government.
-12. Indirect cost HCV program government 13.
-Hiring, supervision and termination of front-line HCV staff.
-13. Hiring, supe front-line HC 14.
-Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others.
-14. Preparation program bud to HUD and 15.
-Monitoring and reporting on abandoned property as required by states.
-15. Monitoring a property as 16.
-Investment and reporting on HCV proceeds.
-16. Investment a proceeds.
+13. Hiring, supervision and termination of front-line HCV staff.
+14. Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others.
+15. Monitoring and reporting on abandoned property as required by states.
+16. Investment and reporting on HCV proceeds.
 17. Storage of HCV records and adherence to federal and/or state records retention requirements.
-17. Storage of H to federal ar requirement 18.
-Development and oversight of office furniture, equipment and vehicle replacement plans.
-18. Developmer furniture, eq replacement 19.
-Insurance costs for fidelity or crime and dishonesty coverage for COCC employees based on a reasonable allocation method.
-19. Insurance co dishonesty of based on a method.
+18. Development and oversight of office furniture, equipment and vehicle replacement plans.
+19. Insurance costs for fidelity or crime and dishonesty coverage for IS employees based on a reasonable allocation method.
 20. Commissioners' stipend and non-training travel.
-20. Commission training trave 21.
-Commissioners' training that exceed HUD standards 21.
-Commission HUD standa

-Fe e/indirect expense per SHA LAMP

-, 11.
-Work with auditors and audit

-preparation.

-١, 12.
-Indirect cost allocations imposed on the

-HCV program by a higher level of local government.

-12 Hiring, supervision and termination of

-13. front-line HCV staff.

-Preparation and submission of HCV

-1 14. program budgets, financial reports, etc.

-- to HUD and others.

-15 15.
-Monitoring and reporting on abandoned

-15. property as required by states.

-16. Investment and reporting on HCV

-proceeds.

-Storage of HCV records and adherence

-1 17. to federal and/or state records retention

-requirements.

-١, 18.
-Development and oversight of office furniture, equipment and vehicle

-10. replacement plans.

-Insurance costs for fidelity or crime and

-19. 10 dishonesty coverage for IS employees

-19. based on a reasonable allocation

-method.

-2 20.
-Commissioners' stipend and non-

-F training travel.

-2 21.
-Commissioners' training that exceed HUD standards
+21. Commissioners' training that exceed HUD standards

-HOD Statituatus